CADMonkey21/p2pool-go-VTC/DEV_GUIDE.md

 * **`p2p/peermanager.go`**: This is the heart of the P2P system.
 It manages a pool of connected peers, discovers new peers, and handles incoming connections.
 It also contains the `peerConnectorLoop` which periodically tries to connect to new peers if the number of active connections is low.
 The `PeerManager` is also responsible for broadcasting messages to all connected peers, such as new shares that your miners have found.
 * **`p2p/peer.go`**: This file defines the `Peer` struct, which represents a single connection to another p2pool node.
 It handles the initial handshake process, which involves exchanging `version` and `verack` messages.
 Each `Peer` has its own goroutines for monitoring the connection, sending periodic pings, and handling the initial synchronization of the share chain.
-* **`wire/`**: This package contains the definitions for all the P2P messages, such as `MsgVersion`, `MsgShares`, `MsgGetShares`, etc..
-It also handles the serialization and deserialization of these messages for sending over the network.
+* **`wire/`**: This package contains the definitions for all the P2P messages, such as `MsgVersion`, `MsgShares`, `MsgGetShares`, etc. It also handles the serialization and deserialization of these messages for sending over the network.
 The `P2PoolConnection` struct in `wire/conn.go` is a wrapper around a `net.Conn` that uses `gob` for encoding and decoding messages.

 ### 2. RPC Client (`rpc/`)